Public health surveillance: Digital methods

-Digital surveillance of public health largely relies on three methods: search-based trends on sites like Google and Wikipedia, social media posts on platforms like Facebook and Twitter, and participatory surveillance websites such as Flu Near You and Influenzanet.
+Digital surveillance of public health largely relies on a number of methods.
+The most important ones being the use of search-based trends on sites like Google and Wikipedia, social media posts on platforms like Facebook and Twitter, and participatory surveillance websites such as Flu Near You and Influenzanet.
+However the range of potential data sources suitable for disease surveillance has increased as different areas have become digitized; today school attendance records, hospital emergency admissions data and even sales data, can be used for syndromic surveillance purposes.
 Search trends provide indirect data on public health, while the latter two methods provide direct data.

 Search aggregates

 Search aggregates have been most frequently used to track and model influenza.
 A popular example is Google Flu Trends, which was first released in 2008.
 Wikipedia has also been used, though it is potentially prone to "noise", as it is a popular source of health information whether a user is ill or not.
 During the COVID-19 pandemic a new methodology has been developed to model COVID-19 prevalence based on web search activity.
 This methodology has also been used by Public Health England in the United Kingdom as one of their syndromic surveillance endpoints.